Compensation - People Development Magazine

 Conscious vs. Toxic Capitalism

-They prioritize a work environment and actively consider and care for employees’ mental, physical, and emotional health, thus extending the lifetime value of each employee.
+They prioritise a work environment and actively consider and care for employees’ mental, physical, and emotional health, thus extending the lifetime value of each employee.
 They understand the importance of keeping the people they’ve already invested in over finding cheaper replacements.
 They’ve seen the compound effect of having employees grow with the company over the years.

-Needs and compensation
+Needs and Compensation

 But is money the only means of compensating employees?